What if you could leave a legacy that reflects your values and continues to make an impact long after you are gone?

 For any planned gift, you should always consult with your own attorney and/or tax advisor.
-If you have questions or would like more information about leaving a legacy at Temple Shaaray Tefila, please contact Joe Tutt, Development Associate at 212-328-9393 or email@example.com.
+If you have questions or would like more information about leaving a legacy at Temple Shaaray Tefila, please contact Joe Tutt, Assistant Director of Development at 212-328-9393 or firstname.lastname@example.org.

 Learn more about…

 Some of our members have decided to support this synagogue in perpetuity through gifts made to the endowment.
 Through your will, trust, or other estate planning document, you, too, can choose to leave a bequest to Shaaray Tefila, in which you may designate a specific use for your gift and add language to reflect if the gift is made in memory or honor of a loved one.

 You may arrange for Shaaray Tefila to receive:

 - a specific dollar amount

 - specified assets, such as securities, real estate, or tangible, personal property